 3. Assess the Tender and Payment Authorization Process

 Any POS system change should include a full review of the payment process.
-Many older POS systems need to be replaced or upgraded for the new payment options, including EMV (Europay, Mastercard, Visa).
-Also known as chip and pin, EMV has been in use around the world, except for the United States.
-It was designed to reduce fraud caused by counterfeit cards.
+Many older POS systems need to be replaced or upgraded for new payment options.

 New options should be carefully considered such as upgrading to an end-to-end encryption (E2EE) process that would remove most of the merchant’s exposure.
 Tokenization and multi-currency requirements should be considered, such as currency exchange rates and Canadian penny handling.